francescocastelli/aa-project/README.md

 So a perfect elimination order defines the order in which we can eliminate verteces from a graph without adding new edges in the elimination process.

+## Minimal elimination order

+An ordering alpha is a minimal elimination order of G if no other ordering beta satisfies F(G_alpha) include in F(G_beta), where the containment is proper.

+If a graph is a perfect elimination graph any minimal order is perfect.

 ## 	BFS and perfect orderings

 A BFS applyed to a graph G as the effect of generating a spanning tree of G and to partition the verticies of G into levels.